thasso/pyjip/docs/source/setup.rst

         Database location.
 The path or URL to connect to the JIP database.
 The JIP database is used to store runtime information about jobs submitted to a compute cluster.
-By default, :command:`jip` puts the database into `$HOME/.jip/jipbs.db` and uses an embedded sqlite database.
+By default, :command:`jip` puts the database into `$HOME/.jip/jobs.db` and uses an embedded sqlite database.
+This setting can be overwritten at runtime using the :envvar:`JIP_DB` environment variable.

     `jip_path`
         Colon separated path or locations for jip tools.
 You can put a colon separated list of folder here.
 All folders in this list will be searched for tools.
+You can add paths at runtime using the :envvar:`JIP_PATH` environment variable.

     `jip_modules`
         List of python modules.
 Put a list of module names here to